Rabbits - Year 3

 Our latest news:

-• Back in January we visited Hazard Alley in Milton Keynes, an immersive and interactive town that teaches about the dangers that we might face in everyday life.
+• Earlier this year we visited Hazard Alley in Milton Keynes, an immersive and interactive town that teaches about the dangers that we might face in everyday life.
 During the visit we worked in small groups and visited lots of settings, including a house to talk about fire safety, a train track to discuss the dangers of railway lines, a shop to talk about stealing and a lake to learn about water safety.
 During the visit we all had the opportunity to make a 999 call, which was both scary and great practice.

 •